shan-weiqiang/roboticfluid/README.md

 # Supported Types

 The roboticfluid type system supports a wide range of data types, from basic primitives to complex custom types, with both fixed-size arrays and dynamic arrays.
 All types share the same memory layout between C++ and Python, enabling zero-copy data exchange.
+The Python API provides type safety through compile-time type checking using pybind11.

 ## Type Categories